 The actions of the Supreme Court unfortunately mirror those of other U.S. courts.
 Bias is strong against pro se litigants, many of whom lack knowledge of laws.
 Others understand little about court procedures, and it shows.
 Still others think they know things they don’t, which often results in frivolous cases or irrelevant assertions.

 It’s true that pro se litigants don’t act like lawyers in court, but why should they?
 They aren’t lawyers.
 Still, they have a right to represent themselves in court.
 Rather than recognize and protect these rights, which should be their job, courts take the easy way out.
 They restrict pro se litigant access to judges.
 They bar them from using certain court services and raise fees.
 Courts may even resolve cases without jury trials, all for the sake of restricting pro se actions.

-In short, they want us out.
-On the other hand, lawyers have a great opportunity here.
+In short, the courts want us out.
+Lawyers have a great opportunity here.
 You esquires extraordinaire, go out and hunt down a pro se litigant and throw open the doors of justice for them with your polished oratory.

 Read the full article: R.I.P.
 Pro Se Litigants Before the Supreme Court.